LiamMcSherry5709/educational-network-design/README.md

 # educational network design
 This project was completed as part of my HND Networking module.

-The project involved designing, implementing, testing, and maintaining a LAN infrastructure for an educational institution.
+The project involved a scenario where I was tasked with designing, implementing, testing, and maintaining a LAN infrastructure for an educational institution.

 ## objective